exasol/public-knowledgebase/Environment-Management/how-to-deploy-an-exasol-cluster-on-amazon-web-service-aws.md

 For more information about the stack parameters, please check the table here <https://docs.exasol.com/cloud_platforms/aws/installation_cf_template.htm?Highlight=Template%20Parameters>

-After filling the required parameters I'm going to click **Create Stack** to continue deploying Exasol in the CloudFormation Console.
+After filling the required parameters, we click **Create Stack** to continue deploying Exasol in the CloudFormation Console.
 We can view the stack created under **AWS CloudFormation > Stacks**, with the status CREATE_IN_PROGRESS.
 Once the stack is created successfully, the status is changed to CREATE_COMPLETE.

 ![](images/stack.jpg)